 A majority of selected companies are labelled as "ESG leaders" by Mirabaud Research team, highlighting its positive environmental and social characteristics reflecting our internal methodology.
 For each company, the exposure to ESG risks and the management of its ESG dimension were assessed as part of a detailed analysis.
-It is complemented by an assessment The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.

-of the main impacts of the company's products and services on the environmental and social dimensions.
+It is complemented by an assessment of the main impacts of the company's products and services on the environmental and social dimensions.
 This analysis is based on data provided by various rating agencies, as well as research from various sources (company documentation, press articles, international organizations and NGOs, etc.).